-- Stereotypes are misleading generalizations that ignore the fact that every person is a unique individual and we are all humans. - Looking for common ground with someone in a conflict situation can help us to ease tension by recognizing the other person's needs. - Focusing on people's strengths rather than superficial, stereotyped traits creates stronger, more positive relationships and reduces conflict.
+- Stereotypes are misleading generalizations that ignore the fact that every person is a unique individual. - Looking for common ground with someone in a conflict situation can help us to ease tension by recognizing the other person's needs. - Focusing on people's strengths rather than superficial, stereotyped traits creates stronger, more positive relationships and reduces conflict.

-Student Assessment ...
+Student Assessment .